 \end{definition}

 The proof follows a similar idea to the proof method of Theorem \ref{Cho06 Thm3}.
 By Proposition \ref{Main Proposition}, we can get relations between some subsets of the deformation space that have bijections to some open subset of the group homomorphism or its quotient spaces.
-Therefore, if we consider the subset of $\widetilde{\Def}(\hat{P})$, then it maps to some subset of $\Hom(\pi_1(\hat{P}),G)$.
-We will find a nicely parametrized subspace, called $S \subset \widetilde{\Def}(\hat{P})$, so that its image can be quotient to $\Hom(\pi_1(\hat{P}),G)/G$ or $\chi (\hat{P},G)$ and it includes the image of $\Def(\hat{P})$ or $\Defss(\hat{P})$, respectively.
+Therefore, if we consider subsets of $\widetilde{\Def}(\hat{P})$, then it maps to some subsets of $\Hom(\pi_1(\hat{P}),G)$.
+We will find nicely parametrized subspaces, called $S \subset \widetilde{\Def}(\hat{P})$, so that their images can be related to $\Hom(\pi_1(\hat{P}),G)/G$ or $\chi (\hat{P},G)$ and each includes the image of $\Def(\hat{P})$ or $\Defss(\hat{P})$, respectively.
 For example, if the image of $S$ becomes a $G$-stabilizer, then $S$ is homeomorphic to $\Def(\hat{P})$.
 Even if not, we can also find a homeomorphism by computing the orbit of $G$ in the image of $S$.